plone/training/theming/ttw-advanced-2.rst

 Sometimes it is more convenient for your website administrators to use Barceloneta, Plone's default theme.
 Other visitors would see a completely different layout provided by your custom theme.

 To achieve this you will need to associate your visitor theme rules with an expression like ``css:if-content="body.userrole-anonymous"``.
 For rules that will affect logged-in users you can use the expression ``css:if-content="body:not(.userrole-anonymous)"``.

 Once you've combined the expressions above with the right Diazo rules you will be able to present an anonymous visitor with a specific HTML theme while presenting the Barceloneta theme to logged-in users.

 .. warning::

    The Barceloneta :file:`++theme++barceloneta/rules.xml` expects the Barceloneta :file:`index.html` to reside locally in your current theme.
-   To avoid conflict and to accomodate the inherited Barceloneta, ensure that your theme file has a different name such as :file:`front.html`.
+   To avoid conflict and to accommodate the inherited Barceloneta, ensure that your theme file has a different name such as :file:`front.html`.

 Exercise 5 - Convert The Theme To Be A Visitor-Only Theme